LivingLegacyMedia/vowbound/chapter_11.md

 Seeds and Heads.
 Growth and Understanding.

-The coins grew warm in his palms.
+Heat bloomed in his palms—the coins responding.

-When Cassian opened his eyes, the seedling had doubled in height.
+When Cassian's eyes snapped open, the seedling had doubled in height.
 New leaves were unfurling, stem thickening.
 And in his mind, he *understood* what had happened.
 He'd traded something—a tiny fraction of his own energy, perhaps—to accelerate the plant's growth.
 And simultaneously used his original coin to guide that growth intelligently.

 It wasn't a bargain in the traditional sense.
 No gray space.
 No negotiation with Law itself.